Skip to content

 #The Mutual Friend Method

-This is the most reliable method.
+This is often the most reliable method.
 No technology required.
-We’ve used this approach dozens of times, and the success rate is nearly 100% if you pick the right mutual friend.
-Close family members and long-time friends almost always know the date.
+Close family members and long-time friends are likely to know the date.

 The only downside is that your mutual friend might tip off the birthday person that you’re planning something.
 If secrecy matters, mention that you’d appreciate them keeping it quiet.